Blog

 Who can apply for the Portugal D7 visa?

-The D7 visa is for non-EU/EEA/Swiss citizens with stable foreign-sourced passive income.
+The D7 visa is for non-EU/EEA/Swiss citizens with stable documented passive income.
 This includes retirees, investors, and individuals receiving income from pensions, rentals, dividends, or royalties.
 Applicants must be over 18, have a clean criminal record, and secure a 12-month registered rental contract in Portugal.

 What are the income requirements for the D7 visa in 2026?

 The main applicant must show a minimum passive income of €920 per month (€11,040 per year).
-For a spouse, an additional 50% (€460/mo) is required, and 30% (€276/mo) for each dependent child.
+For a spouse or dependent parent, plan for an additional 50% (€460/mo), and 30% (€276/mo) for each dependent child.
 You must also maintain savings in a Portuguese bank account typically equal to 12 months of your required income.

 Can I work in Portugal on a D7 visa?